 Clean Marine – Clean Marine BC is a voluntary environmental assessment program for marinas, harbour authorities, yacht clubs and boatyards.
 GVHA marinas are audited by an independent organization every three years on best practices for fuel and energy use, drainage, water quality, condition of the grounds, water conservation and waste management methods.
-Based on our 2015 accreditation, GVHA marinas received a 4-anchor rating.
-GVHA intends to work toward 5-anchor ratings for each of our marinas, addressing areas of improvement that include increasing environmental efficiencies at facility office operations, increased engagement and education with tenants, and a review of facility services and fuel dock technologies.
-The next audit of GVHA’s marinas will be in 2018.
+Based on our 2018 accreditation, GVHA marinas received a 5-anchor rating, the highest possible level of certification.

 Water Quality – All GVHA marina facilities do not allow moorage clients to discharge sewage, as per regulation by Transport Canada.
 All live-aboard vessels must have working holding tanks.
 We operate a token static operated pump-out station for all Transient Clients.
 Live-aboard clients will be part of our mobile pump-out service at no extra charge.
 Our pump-out boat removed nearly 130,000 litres of black water from holding tanks from April 2014 to March 2015.